ratul003/Cost-Benefit-Optimization-Using-Predictive-Analytics/README.md

 # Determining the optimal stacking level in Bangladesh using Cost Benefit Analysis

+ - This project was done as part of an initiative to drive profitability and maintain a healthy customer experience for the largest food delivery business Foodpanda | Delivery Hero in Bangladesh.

 #### Breakdown: The project is divided into 3 stages -->
  - Data ETL (Check SQL Query Doc)
  - Statistical Data Modeling (Check R HTML/RMD Doc)